Muhammad-Siraj-Bilal/SnapChefAI/GRANDMA.md

 # Hi Grandma! 👵

-So since you asked what I’ve been building, here’s the easy version of **SnapChef AI**.
+Sooo since you asked what I’ve been building, here’s the easy version of my personal cooking assistant: **SnapChef AI**.

-It’s basically my own little smart cooking helper.
+It’s basically my own little smart cooking helper :)

 ### 1. What is it?